 As some of you probably are aware, I am quite intentional about the planning of my year.
 I use my quarterlies to review how I’m doing, if I achieve the right things in the right way and how I feel -for example- about my planning of that year.

-Step 4: Lock-in my Drakensberg Grand Traverse.
+Step 4: Lock in my Drakensberg Grand Traverse.

-[to be add]Step 5: Create a rough day planning for the Drakensberg Grand Traverse.
+Step 5: Create a rough day plan for the Drakensberg Grand Traverse.

 Based on the dates available, the booked flights, I started drafting and refining my day planning.
+Kinda against my own habit, but forced by the unpredictable nature of the trail, I left most of my days rather flexible: